 Children’s passports – getting one and stopping one issue

-The issuing of passports sometimes comes up when a separated couple are trying to work out parenting arrangements, but more often than not it comes up unexpected and urgently.
+The issuing of children’s passports sometimes comes up when a separated couple is trying to work out parenting arrangements but more often than not it comes up unexpected and urgently.
 The challenges can be complicated and situations are rarely the same, so here are some quick tips that might prove helpful.

 How do I obtain a passport for a child?

-If you are wanting to obtain a passport for your child you need to complete a Passport Application for your child with the Department of Foreign Affairs and Trade (“the Department”) through the Australian Passport Office.
+If you are wanting to obtain children’s passports for your children, you need to complete a Passport Application for your every child.
+It can be done with the Department of Foreign Affairs and Trade (“the Department”) through the Australian Passport Office.
 The relevant website is https://www.passports.gov.au/

 Is consent necessary?